jspecify/jspecify/docs/spec.md

 > This is an example of a non-normative comment.

 This document also links to other documents.
-Those documents are non-normative.
+Those documents are non-normative, except for when we link to the Java Language Specification to defer to its rules.

 > As of this writing, we know that this spec is not entirely sufficient: It
 > sometimes relies on references to other documents (like the [glossary]).
 We
 > will need to fix this by copying those definitions here.
 >
-> (Incidentally, I don't recommend trying to read through the glossary as part
+> (Incidentally, I recommend viewing the glossary as a mostly separate effort
-> of reviewing this doc: The glossary includes many concepts that we don't need
+> from this doc: The glossary presents a slightly different model of both
-> here, and we have not maintained it recently.)
+> nullness and the Java type system.
+Over time, we'll want to either bring the
+> two more closely in line or else draw a clearer line between them.)

 ## Details common to all annotations